progschj/luacpp11/README.md

 ### `to`
 `to<T>` retrieves a object of type `T` from a given index and throws an exception in case of a type mismatch.
 This function will "convert" from and to pointer types as well as to const.
+Additionally it will also convert shared_ptr to pointer or value types.

 ```c++
 A a;